meteorhacks/mup-frontend-server/README.md

 This is the private key you've used to generate the above certficate.

-### Verfiy Configuration
+### Verify Configuration

-You can verify SSL configuration like this:
+You can verify the SSL configuration like this:

 ~~~shell
 docker run \